Advice for composers writing music for the ocarina

 Instead, i'd advise:

-• Composing in a way that utilises the innate volume dynamic of the instrument.
+- Composing in a way that utilises the innate volume dynamic of the instrument.

-• Create emphasis using varied articulation and ornamentation.
+- Create emphasis using varied articulation and ornamentation.

 An easy way of approaching composing for the ocarina is to write the music such that the parts of the music one wants to emphasise are high notes, and parts that are de-emphasised are lower notes.

-As well as being quieter, the pitch of an ocarina's lowest notes is exceptionally sensitive to pressure changes and can easily be bent sharp by about a major third, and flat by about a major second.
-The high notes, on the other hand, are very insensitive to pressure changes, and only bend about a quarter tone flat or sharp before they start to sound bad.
+The instrument's pitch instability can make for effective ornamentation as well.
+The pitch of an ocarina's lowest notes is exceptionally sensitive to pressure changes and can easily be bent sharp by about a major third, and flat by about a major second.
+The high notes, on the other hand, will only bend by about a semitone before screeching.

+The playing characteristics of multichambered ocarinas are very similar to that of singles.
 It is easiest to move between notes on one chamber as well as between notes on two adjacent chambers.
-Making a leap which skips over an intermediate chamber takes more time, due to the larger distance the windway and fingers must move to reach the desired chamber.
+Making a leap which skips over an intermediate chamber takes more time, due to the larger distance to move to the correct windway and move the fingers to reach the desired chamber.

 For me personally, Playing 4/4 eighth notes, with each note on an adjacent chamber (leaping back and forth) is possible up to about 180 BPM.
 On a triple ocarina with a chamber skip, the same exercise at 170 BPM is achievable.
 Both feel like I could raise the tempo with practice.